-Garland on course for big score at NCAA Heptathlon - AW
+Garland on course for big score at NCAA heptathlon - AW

-Kyle Garland leads on day one of the Heptathlon with a big overnight score
+Kyle Garland leads on day one of the heptathlon at the NCAA Championships in Fayetteville with a big overnight score

-There was high quality at the first day of the NCAA Championships with good action in the multi-event competition on Thursday.
+There was high quality at the first day of the NCAA Championships on Thursday with good action in the multi-event competition.

-20-year-old Kyle Garland of Georgia has a 21 point lead overnight in the heptathlon with a score of 3555 points.
+Kyle Garland, 20, of Georgia has a 21-point lead overnight in the heptathlon with a score of 3555 points.

 Garland ran 7.09 for 60m, achieved 7.50m in the long jump, threw 15.41m in the shot and achieved the day’s best high jump with a 2.15m PB leap.

-This score would have placed the 2018 World Junior decathlon seventh-placer second in the previous week’s European Indoor Championships overnight even ahead of eventual world leader Kevin Mayer but it’s safe to say his second day does not yet match up with the Decathlon world record-holder and gold is far from certain with two others within 30 points.
+This score would have placed the 2018 World Junior decathlon seventh-placer second in the previous week’s European Indoor Championships overnight not far behind eventual world leader Kevin Mayer but it’s safe to say his second day does not yet match up with the decathlon world record-holder and gold is far from certain with two others within 30 points.

 Early leader Leo Neugebauer (3534) and Karel Tilga (3529) are both still in touch for the title with a big gap to fourth placer Felix Wolter’s 3335.

-Neugebauer long jumped a top class 7.87m the bst of all competitors while Tilga’s best result was a 16.04m shot which also headed the competition.
+Neugebauer long jumped a top class 7.87m the best of all competitors, while Tilga’s best result was a 16.04m shot which also headed the competition.

 Ayden Owens was the pick of the 60m runners with a 6.82 clocking.